qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step9.md

       failureThreshold: 3
 ```

-To see how to configre other probes, please refer to [Kubernetes Probes Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes)
+To see how to configure other probes, please refer to [Kubernetes Probes Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes)